 Throughout history, biblical and theological scholars have struggled to understand and articulate the relationship between law and grace.
 In this course, we examine some of the major biblical texts and theological arguments that have been central to the discussion.
 The questions we consider include: Does the law prepare us to receive the gospel?
 Does the gospel enable us to keep the law?
-What is the purpose of th law in the lives of Christians?
+What is the purpose of the law in the lives of Christians?
 Does grace silence justice or make possible its realization?
 What does the relationship between law and grace tell us about the character of God, the nature of the atonement, and Christian discipleship?
 Prerequisites: Bi.116 and TH.104.
 Six credits.
-Mr. Donelson and Ms. Rigby

-Bi DEPARTMENT-TOPICS IN BIBLICAL STUDIES
+Bi DEPARTMENT-BIBLICAL INTERPRETATION